-With this week’s exciting news that Prince Harry and Meghan Markle are set to wed in spring 2018, the attention has quickly gone from the ring to the dress.
+With Prince Harry and Meghan Markle’s wedding fast approaching, we are counting the days until her wedding dress will finally be revealed.
 Already known for her impeccable style, including launching her own clothing line with Canadian fashion retailer Reitmans, all eyes will be on Markle to see what the American actor and humanitarian chooses to wear on her wedding day.

 When it comes to royal wedding dresses, there’s no shortage of iconic gowns.
 From Princess Diana‘s 25-foot-long train to Kate Middleton‘s lace sleeves, royal wedding dresses have been setting bridal trends for decades.

 Let’s take a look back at some of the most famous royal wedding gowns.

 9 royal wedding gowns we’ll never forget

 Wallis Simpson, 1937It was the marriage that would change the succession of the throne and put Queen Elizabeth II in place to rule the monarchy for six decades (and counting).
 An American divorcee like Markle, Simpson opted for a simple blue gown designed by Mainbocher.Getty Images

 Queen Elizabeth II, 1947Only a few years before she would become the reigning monarch, Queen Elizabeth (then Princess) married her love Prince Phillip using rationing coupons to pay for her dress by Norman Hartell.Getty Images

 Grace Kelly, 1956The stunning American actor Grace Kelly wed Prince Rainier III of Monaco in a dress designed by Hollywood costume designer Helen Rose of MGM studios.
 More than 50 years later, Kelly's dress is said to have inspired Kate Middleton's own wedding gown.
 As a fellow American actor, we could see Meghan Markle taking inspiration from Kelly too.Getty Images